kzahel/web-server-chrome/htaccess/README.md

 <p>302 - Found.
 Tells the server that when chosen file is requested to move to a different directory or file.
 Not cached by the browser</p>
 <p>307 - Temporary Redirect.
 Tells the server that when chosen file is requested to move to a different directory or file.
 Not cached by the browser.</p>
 <p>401 - Unauthorized.
 The page will require login.
 For some reason, I cannot find how to clear the cache of the authorization header, which means that once you type it in, the browser will not ask for a login, unless you have multiple password protected pages with different passwords, The authentication header will change whenever you enter a different password.</p>
+<p>403 - Forbidden.
+This will deny direct access to image/video/audio files.
+This option onyl works is https is enabled/p>
 <p>If you want more features - Make an issue!</p>
 <br>
 <h1>Making the file</h1>